- Canary Islands

 This exhibition is full of info about the Easter Island and the discovery of the Pacific Islands and if you have an audio guide you can really get thorough information about how the Polynesians were able to colonize this vast space.

-A unique exhibition where you'll get to see up close several types of poisonous plants, while also learning how different types of poisons work.
+A unique exhibition in the Canary Islands where you'll get to see up close several types of poisonous plants, while also learning how different types of poisons work.

 Many of the day to day plants or trees that we see around us are poisonous in some way (either for humans or / and animals).
 But what matters is how we interact with them and how we can protect ourselves from their harmful effects.